CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Install-NetQ/Install-NIC-and-DPU-Agents.md

 ### Restart the Prometheus Adapter Pod

 The Prometheus adapter pod in NetQ collects statistics from ConnectX adapters in your network.
-You must restart the `netq-prom-adapter` pod to update the scraping interval before you can begin collecting data:
+You must restart the `netq-prom-adapter` pod to update the scrape interval before you can begin collecting data:

 1. Retrieve the current pod name with the `kubectl get pods | grep netq-prom` command: